charlesneimog/py4pd/docs/puredata-users.md

 * `-nvim`: It sets `nvim` as the editor of `py4pd`.
 * `-emacs`: It sets `emacs` as the editor of `py4pd`.
 * `-sublime`: It sets `sublime` as the editor of `py4pd`.
+* `-gvim`: It sets `gvim` as the editor of `py4pd` ( :octicons-mark-github-16: [fferri](https://github.com/fferri)).

 ### <h3 align="center"> **Set function** </h3>

 You can `load` functions in the creation of the object.
 For that, you must put the script name and then the function name.
-The name of the script file always need be the first.
-You can use `py4pd -canvas score note`, `py4pd score note -canvas` but `py4pd note score -canvas` or `py4pd note -canvas score` will not work when the script name is `score.py` and `note` is the function.
+The name of the script file always need to be the first.
+You can use `py4pd -canvas score note`, `py4pd score note -canvas`, but `py4pd note score -canvas` or `py4pd note -canvas score` will not work when the script name is `score.py` and `note` is the function.

 --------------------------------------
 ## <h2 align="center"> **`py4pd` Methods** </h2>